Buying a Lobster Elite 2 Portable Tennis Ball Machine

 Lobster Elite 2 Key Functions

-- Side to side: the ability for the machine to feed balls and sweep from side to side is an essential function and available on all portable Lobster machines.
+- Side-to-side: The ability of the machine to feed balls and sweep from side to side is an essential function and available on all portable Lobster machines.

-- A combination of the two: last but not least, the side to side and forward and backward modes can be used together for the third and final option.
+- A combination of the two: Last but not least, you can use the side-to-side and forward-and-backward modes together.

 These three options combined are where Lobster has come up with the term “triple oscillation.”